PandorumProject/pandorum-solidity/README.md

 ### Requeriments

 * Solidity Compiler, Remix IDE v.
-0.4.23
+0.4.23 - (Will be updated to actual compiler ASAP)
 * Ether for smart-contract deploy
 * EVM Interface as MetaMask or MyEtherWallet
 * Yet still some imagination